HiroseSadao/deep-person-reid/docs/user_guide.rst

 Design your own Engine
 ------------------------
 A new Engine should be designed if you have your own loss function.
-The base Engine class ``torchreid.engine.Engine`` has implemented some generic methods which you can inherit to avoid re-writing.
+The base Engine class ``new_torchreid.engine.Engine`` has implemented some generic methods which you can inherit to avoid re-writing.
 Please refer to the source code for more details.
 You are suggested to see how ``ImageSoftmaxEngine`` and ``ImageTripletEngine`` are constructed (also ``VideoSoftmaxEngine`` and ``VideoTripletEngine``).
 All you need to implement might be just a ``forward_backward()`` function.

 Use Torchreid as a feature extractor in your projects
 -------------------------------------------------------
 We have provided a simple API for feature extraction, which accepts input of various types such as a list of image paths or numpy arrays.
-More details can be found in the code at ``torchreid/utils/feature_extractor.py``.
+More details can be found in the code at ``new_torchreid/utils/feature_extractor.py``.
 Here we show a simple example of how to extract features given a list of image paths.

 .. code-block:: python

-    from torchreid.utils import FeatureExtractor
+    from new_torchreid.utils import FeatureExtractor

     extractor = FeatureExtractor(
         model_name='osnet_x1_0',